adriangb/wide-parquet/README.md

 # wide-parquet

-Write Parquet with many heterogeneous columns efficiently, with Rust.
+Write Parquet with Many Heterogeneous columns efficiently, with Rust.

-A small example of the Parquet [`PageStore`] API: a **spilling** page store that keeps completed Parquet pages in temp files instead of buffering them on the heap, so peak write memory stays bounded even for wide, skewed schemas.
+This example shows how to use the Rust [`parquet crate`] to write wide tables (1000s of columns) and large strings (1MB each row) with limited memory.

+The example reports the peak memory buffered by the underlying ArrowWriter.
+You can also run using a `--spill` argument which will write buffered pages to temporary files instead.

 ## Background

+The nature of Parquet is that data pages for a particular column chunk (the rows for a column within a row group) must be contiguous, meaning that the row group encoding must complete before the final bytes can be written

+By default, the [arrow-rs] Parquet writer, like many other parqet writer implementations, buffers the entire (compressed) row group in RAM before writing out to storage.
+While efficient, this can buffer very large amounts of data for wide columns or columns with large (e.g. string / image) values.

+Nothing comes for free, of course, and using a PageStore results in writing the data an extra time -- both to and from the page store.

-Parquet requires every column chunk to be contiguous in the file, but Arrow record batches arrive with all columns interleaved.
-So while a row group is being written, the `ArrowWriter` must buffer every column's completed pages until the row group is flushed — peak write memory therefore grows with the row group size.
+So while a row group is
+being written, the `ArrowWriter` must buffer every column's completed pages until the row group is flushed — peak write memory therefore grows with the row group size.
 That hurts most on **wide, skewed** schemas (a few `id` columns next to a pile of fat string columns).

+## PageStore

-A `PageStore` lets that page buffer live somewhere other than the heap.
-This example implements a `TempFilePageStore` (one temp file per column chunk) and reports the writer's peak heap memory so you can compare the default in-memory buffering against spilling.
+A [`PageStore`] lets that page buffer live somewhere other than the heap.
+This example uses one temp file per column chunk reports the writer's peak heap memory so you can compare the default in-memory buffering against spilling.

 ## Running